iluwatar/java-design-patterns/currying/README.md

 ## When to Use the Currying Pattern in Java

-* When functions need to be called with some arguments preset.
+* When functions need to be called with some arguments preset in Java.
 * In functional programming languages or paradigms to simplify functions that take multiple arguments.
-* To improve code reusability and composability by breaking down functions into simpler, unary functions.
+* To improve code reusability and composability by breaking down functions into simpler, unary functions, enhancing the modularity of Java applications.

 ## Currying Pattern Java Tutorials